 Before the festival, which takes place in the Miami Beach Convention Center, a committee of four art dealers travels to see all the submitted gallery pieces.
 A slate of winners is chosen to be revealed months later during the festival!

 The art displayed comes from leading galleries in North America, Latin America, Europe, and Asia.
 Pieces showcased come from masters of modern and contemporary art, as well as a generation of emerging stars.

 The pieces are divided into sub-galleries based on categorizations.
-Meridians features large-scale projects that question and push the boundaries of “traditional art.”
-Positions displays art from the newest artists.
-Survey offers a look at pieces created using artistic techniques of historical relevance.
+Meridians feature large-scale projects that question and push the boundaries of “traditional art.”
+Positions display art from the newest artists.
+Art Basel offers a look at pieces created using artistic techniques of historical relevance.